cass-support/opencl.net/OpenCL.NET/Readme.txt

 License Agreement, rights and privacy
 -------------------------------------
-The library is free for use.
-You may distribute it with your applications.
+OpenCL.NET is provided free of charge, for private, academic, research or commercial use.
+The library is provided as is, without warranty or support of any kind.
 Please add the relevant details on a credit if possible.
+For support or development services: support@cass-hpc.com.

 Company details:
 ----------------
-Company for Advanced Supercomputing Solutions Ltd Bosmat 2a St., 60850, Shoham
+Company for Advanced Supercomputing Solutions Ltd Bosmat 2a St.
-Israel
+Shoham, Israel 60850
-support@hoopoe-cloud.com
+P.O.B 3133
+support@cass-hpc.com

-All rights reserved (c) 2009
+All rights reserved (c) 2008 - 2012